 Alexandra Community Garden

-Now entering its sixth season, Alexandra Community Garden consists of thirty plots, leased on an annual basis to members of the community.
+In its seventh season, Alexandra Community Garden consists of thirty plots, leased on an annual basis to members of the community.
 It is located in a small park, privately owned by Alex House, across the street from the facility in Crescent Beach.
 In addition to the individual plots, gardeners tend a food bank plot located on the grounds of Alex House as well as a number of communal flower boxes and barrels.